biancofla/sims2-super-collection-custom-launcher/README.md

 ## Requirements

 - macOS
-- A copy of _The Sims™ 2 - Supper Collection_[(https://apps.apple.com/en/app/the-sims-2-super-collection/id883782620?mt=12)] installed in `/Applications/The Sims 2.app`
+- A copy of [_The Sims™ 2 - Super Collection_](https://apps.apple.com/en/app/the-sims-2-super-collection/id883782620?mt=12) installed in `/Applications/The Sims 2.app`

 ## How to Use